 A tent it may be, but basic it is not!
 The Safari Tents at Harvest Moon, near Dunbar, East Lothian, don't skimp on luxury and space, so get your pals together for a memorable trip.
 Sleeping up to eight people, these tents are located on a farm beside a beautiful beach just 45 minutes from Edinburgh.
 It'll be a race to the shoreline to determine who sleeps in the gorgeous cupboard bed!

 Treehouse at Harvest Moon Holidays near Dunbar, East Lothian © Harvest Moon Holidays

-Harvest Moon also boast some rather wonderful treehouse-style accommodation, which are every bit as luxurious as the safari tents.
+Harvest Moon also boast some rather wonderful accommodation for your treehouse holiday, which are every bit as luxurious as the safari tents.
 It's impossible not to have fun - each of the wooden Treehouses at Harvest Moon, near Dunbar, comes with its own set of swings!
 The sleeping part consists of two bedrooms and is linked to the octagonal living area by a covered walkway.
 From their elevated position, you'll be treated to beautiful panoramas of the beach.

 10. Hebridean Huts

 Hebridean Huts, Isle of Lewis, Outer Hebrides

 Set on a working croft (with alpacas!), Hebridean Huts, on the Isle of Lewis in the Outer Hebrides, are wooden eco-cabins which will make you go 'wow'.
 Inside, the compact space is packed with luxuries, including Harris Tweed soft furnishings and toiletries made from island botanicals.
 Take a seat on your own deck and watch white horses breaking on the shoreline, or see thousands of twinkling stars come out against the black of night.
 For a flame-grilled dinner to remember, book out the fantastic BBQ hut.

 Tree Howf at Craighead Howf near Dunblane, Perthshire